-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Pharmaceutical Printed Literature Association (PPLA) has submitted a public comment letter to the U.S. Food and Drug Administration (FDA), expressing strong opposition to the FDA's Proposed Rule regarding Patient Medication Information (PMI).
 PPLA claims that the proposed regulations fail to improve public health and impose unnecessary burdens on community pharmacies.

-David Joesten, Chairman of PPLA, noted, "The proposed PMI format would not meet the FDA's goal of cle more ST
+David Joesten, Chairman of PPLA, noted, "The proposed PMI format would not meet the FDA's goal of clear and useful written information for patients."
+T more ST

 PPLA Raise Concerns Over Proposed FDA Rule Change (10)